mlmabie/LLM-Note-Organizer/README.md

 The plugin is currently in development and will be available soon.
 The plugin will connect to the Note Organizer API server to provide these features.

+## Drafts App Integration

+Note Organizer now includes integration with the popular [Drafts app](https://getdrafts.com/) for iOS, iPadOS, and macOS, enabling a seamless workflow from quick capture to organized knowledge management.

+### Features

+- **AI-powered tagging**: Get intelligent tag suggestions for notes captured in Drafts
+- **Content refinement**: Improve your writing with AI assistance directly in Drafts
+- **Smart export to Obsidian**: Export notes to Obsidian with AI-suggested folder organization
+- **Note splitting**: Break long notes into multiple focused notes with proper structure

+### Getting Started with Drafts Integration

+1. Install the Drafts actions from the `drafts_actions` directory
+2. Configure your API connection in Drafts when prompted
+3. Start capturing notes in Drafts and use the actions to process and organize them

+For detailed setup and usage instructions, see the [Drafts Integration README](drafts_actions/README.md).

 ## License

 MIT License